We publish monthly updated lists of all live (not expired) contracts held by the Falkland Islands

 As an open and transparent organisation, FIG publishes quarterly a list of awarded tenders in accordance with FIG Financial Instructions. below you can download the list of the latest awarded contracts.

-In line with our processes, tenders will be advertised in the Penguin News, on Falkland Islands Radio
+In line with our processes, tenders will be advertised in the Penguin News, on Falkland Islands Radio and in SAROS.

 "Procurement" is the process of acquiring goods, services, or works from an external source, often via a tendering or competitive bidding process.
 This process spans the whole life cycle from initial concept and definition of business needs through to the end of the useful life of an asset or end of a services contract.